 The Tintswalo Atlantic

 Due to its charm, class, level of service, intimacy, character, and stunning location, The Tintswalo Atlantic takes our top accolade.
 We loved our room so much we never left them except for a quick dip in the heated pool and to have dinner.
 With only eight individually designed rooms the hotel is charming and intimate.
 Rooms have features such as tubs with views over the bay and a wood stove for when the winter winds blow.
 Evenings at the Tinstwalo feel like a dream with sunsets over in Hout Bay, bubbles, plush bathrobes, and some evening canapés.
-To give it that final boost to the top it’s the only accommodation in Cape Town that is located inside Table Mountain National Park, how fitting.
-In the end, though, what separated the Tintswalo from the other hotels on this list is the intimacy.
+See our full review here.

 The Capital Mirage